 If you toughened out your tooth pain for a while before getting a root canal treatment, there’s a high chance some of that bacteria already made it to your bloodstream.
 The dental pulp—which the bacteria infects—are, after all, a network of blood vessels and nerves.
 Left too long, and the blood vessels could carry the bodies into your bloodstream, where it can circulate into other parts of the body.

 As with all infections, it might take some time before your fever clears up.
 Fortunately, once all of the infected tissue has been scraped out, it’ll be a lot easier for your body to fight off the infection.
 In the meantime, your dentist might prescribe some antibiotics you can take to help your body recover.
 It would help if you also kept up with your dental care to prevent further infection.

 It might be an unrelated issue

 To rule out whether the signs of infection after a root canal are caused by the root canal itself, you might need to get further medical advice from your dentist or doctor.
-The most significant sign that it’s an unrelated issue is if the area around your tooth canal feels normal while you still have your fever.
+The most significant sign that it’s an unrelated issue is if the area around your tooth canal looks and feels normal while you still have your fever.

 You might have a post-operative infection

 Your typical root canal treatment, as with all operations, has post-operative procedures that help prevent disease and speed up recovery.
 Sometimes things happen, however, and your tooth might become infected again.
 Maybe there was still some dental pulp leftover.
 Or perhaps your dentist didn’t place the crown soon enough.
 Regardless, if you start getting a fever after your root canal, and your tooth still hurts, it’s best to call your dentist.